demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 DotLiquid requires the following global initilization settings to enable us to render the [liquid templates](https://shopify.github.io/liquid/).

 * A directory path which contains all our views
-* Naming Convention to be used which referring view models in the views.
+* Naming Convention to be used when referring view models in the views.

 The [Suave.DotLiquid](https://www.nuget.org/packages/Suave.DotLiquid/) has helper functions to do this for us.